ST3tter/AoC_22/README.md

 # AoC_22

-Advent of Code repo for the year 2022
+Advent of Code repo for the year 2022, written in TypeScript.

 # Run

+Needs [Node.js](https://nodejs.org/en/) and npm installed.

 **Install**: `npm i`
 then